marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 - A template for each _item_ when they get displayed on a list by using the `[custom-directory-list]` shortcode.
 - The code for the search form that will be created by the `[custom-directory-search]` shortcode

-Both the _Single element template_ and the _List element template_ use the [Twig](https://twig.symfony.com/doc/3.x/) template system. so if you want to change a field to be uppercase, you could use something like `{{title|uppercase}}`.
+Both the _Single element template_ and the _List element template_ use the [Twig](https://twig.symfony.com/doc/3.x/) template system which has features like blocks and filters.
+So if you want to change a field to be uppercase, you could use the `uppercase` filter  like this:

+	{{title|uppercase}}

+Please read the Twig documentation of how to use blocks, conditionals and filters.

-The search template does not uses Twig and there is no possibility to use variables.
+***Note 1:** The search template does not uses Twig and its not possible to use variables.

+***Note 2:** Currently its not possible to create different templates for different directories.

 #### Single element template

-This will allow you to change how an individual item of the directory is displayed.
+This will allow you to change how an _individual item page_ will be displayed.

 So in our example we might have an entry with the following data: